-Francois, the South African ecologist and wildlife practitioner, has an extraordinary conservation background and gained his hospitality experience at &beyond/Phinda Game Reserve, Sabi Sands and others.
-He is passionate about the magnificence of the African bush and enjoys any outdoor related activity as well as holding licenses as a bird ringer, falconer and FGASA Advanced Trails Guide.
+Francois, the South African ecologist & wildlife practitioner has an extraordinary conservation background and gained his hospitality experience at &beyond/Phinda Game Reserve, Sabi Sands and others.
+He is passionate about the magnificence of the African bush and enjoys any outdoor related activity as well as holding licensees as a bird ringer, falconer and FGASA Advanced Trails Guide.

 Beatrice Duduzile Ndlovu

 Beatrice Duduzile Ndlovu is Zimbabwean.
 She did her National Diploma in Beauty Therapy at Silvana Academy of Beauty Therapy in Harare.
 She also obtained ITEC and CIDESCO international qualifications.
-She started her Beauty Career at Total Relaxation Beauty Parlour and then moved on to Cleopatra Beauty Salon in 2000.
-She moved to the UK for 3 years where she worked at Angela Health and Skin Care Clinic.
-Africa called her back to Zimbabwe where she worked at Naturalle Day Spa for two and a half years.
-Thereafter she moved to Botswana to join Sanctuary Retreats, in September 2006, at Chobe Chilwero Spa as a spa therapist.
-She works incredibly hard and is now Spa Manager.
+She started her Beauty Career at Total Relaxation Beauty Parlour and then moved on to Cleopatra Beauty Salon in the year 2000.
+She broadened her horizons and moved to the UK for 3 years where she worked at Angela Health and Skin Care Clinic.
+Africa called her back to Zimbabwe where she worked at Naturalle Day Spa for two and half years.
+Thereafter she moved to Botswana to join sanctuary lodges, in September 2006, at Chobe Chilwero Spa as a spa therapist.
+She works incredibly hard and has worked her way up to Spa Manager.

 Kebby (Keabetswe) Arabang